OsmondOlive/bioflowhub/aboutme.md

 My background combines biomedical science with a focus on molecular biology, alongside experience as a digital creator and game developer.
 Science and creativity have always gone hand in hand for me.

+I have contributed to peer-reviewed research published in the [Journal of Cellular Biochemistry](https://onlinelibrary.wiley.com/doi/10.1002/jcb.25124){:target="_blank" rel="noopener"} (Wiley), one of the leading journals in cell biology and biochemistry.

 I created BioFlowHub because I kept noticing a gap: most health content online is either too simplified (and misleading) or too technical (and unreadable).
 My goal is to sit right in the middle — evidence-based, honest and actually useful.

 ---